llmware-ai/llmware/docs/examples.md

 We introduce ``llmware`` through self-contained examples.

-# Create your first library
+# Your first library and query
 The code we use here is taken from our [example-1-create_first_library.py](https://github.com/llmware-ai/llmware/blob/main/fast_start/example-1-create_first_library.py), on some places, however, slightly modified.
 {: .note}